rizqimtiaz/Aegis-Protocol/README.md

 ---

+## 🔒 Smart Contract

+The core smart contract logic is provided in `contracts/AegisRegistry.sol`.
+It ensures that you can take the generated `imageHash`, the `trustScore`, and store it persistently on the blockchain to verify that an image was fact-checked at a specific point in time.

 *(Note: You will need to deploy this contract via Hardhat, Foundry, or Remix to connect it fully to a live network, and update the `CONTRACT_ADDRESS` constant in `app/page.tsx`)*